-The Company enters into operating lease arrangements for the land on which the wind farm is located.
-The Company's lease rental expense is disclosed in note 5.
-There is no fixed element as payments are variable and dependent upon the output of the wind farm.
+The Company enters into operating lease arrangements for the land on which the solar farm is located.
+The Company's lease rental expense is disclosed in note 5 and the Company commitments under these arrangements are disclosed in note 9.
 There are no other material off-balance sheet arrangements.